-Pioneering state-of-the-art IT in the Baltics.
+Pioneering state-of-the-art IT across the board.

-The company invests and manages new equipment in its marine terminals to build greater efficiencies and productivity for its customers.
-The company continually reinvests in its operational assets to meet the challenges of world trade.
+Mariner is an assiduous believer in the continuous up-grade of its IT-integrated systems at all its port terminals.
 Mariner’s terminal operating systems are instruments that maximise all aspects of the terminal operation including equipment maintenance, man-power deployment and stevedoring.

-Mariner is an assiduous believer in the continuous up-grade of its IT-integrated systems at all its port terminals.
 Similarly, the integrated nature of management of information systems has become the daily grammar of the company for many operations like vessel movements, vessel configurations and loading plan, container quayside loading/unloading sequences, yard planning, equipment control and exchange of information with lines, agents and hauliers.
 This real-time communication mode ensures the close collaboration between the various roles in operations, engineering, technical, procurement and security.
-In fact, this service capability has become so effective, it has been introduced to Mariner’s other terminal investments because it is the best method of keeping a container terminal under operational surveillance consistently and efficiently.
+In fact, this service capability has become so effective, it has become an integral part of Mariner’s terminals because it is the best method of keeping a container terminal under operational surveillance consistently and efficiently.

 Leading the ship-to-rail market in the Baltic States.